Home

 The trees and plants wouldn’t survive a normal New England winter, and so they are dug up each year and kept in a climate controlled location, and then replanted… impressive!

 My favorites in the water park are the wave pool – Commotion Ocean, and the fast body slide Cannonball falls.
 And if you want a great family ride with tubes, then try out Geronimo Falls and Zooma Falls.
+And of course the new thrill as mentioned earlier is Bonzai Pipelines.

 But there's so much more waiting for you to keep you wet and slippery all day long.